Tico Robot

 Tico is a social robot developed by Adele Robots to interact with humans in different environments, primarily promotional events and in education as a helper for teachers.

 History

 Initially created by Treelogic in 2007 as a research platform for Human-Robot Interaction, it participated in several R&D projects such as ACROSS, and was also tested in supermarkets and schools.
 It became commercially available in 2010.

 Design

 The first version included a laser rangefinder and ultrasonic sensors for obstacle detection, and a camera for tracking people and reading QR codes.
 It also has a touch screen.
 Its head and neck access 6 degrees of freedom.
-It moves using differential steering with two high-torque EC gear-motors, and runs Ubuntu 9.10 on a 1.6Ghz Intel Core Duo.
+It moves using differential steering with two high-torque EC gear-motors, and runs Ubuntu 9.10 on a 1.6 GHz Intel Core Duo.
 It stands 1.5 m tall and weighs 85 kg.
 A new, fresh battery allows it to run freely for eight hours.